 “Vélo d’Or” is an award given annually to the cyclist considered to have performed the best over the year.
 Here is a gallery of Vélo d’Or winners from 1992, the year the award was created, to 1999.

 Miguel Induráin (Spain) won the Vélo d’Or award twice (in 1992 and 1993).
 He was also second in 1993 and 1994.

-In 1992, Induráin achieved prestigious Giro-Tour double, which considered the most difficult combination of any races in pro cycling (no rider has ever won all three grand tours in a single year).
+In 1992, Induráin achieved the prestigious Giro-Tour double, which is considered the most difficult combination of any races in pro cycling (no rider has ever won all three grand tours in a single year).